Terrence J: Career

 Since 2017, Jenkins has hosted MTV's reality television series Are You the One? starting in season 6.
 Jenkins hosted 16 episodes of Starz crime drama TV series Power's official aftershow, Power Confidential.
 In 2019, Jenkins played for the "Home" roster during the NBA All-Star Celebrity Game at the Bojangles' Coliseum in Charlotte, North Carolina.
 The roster was made up of celebrities with North Carolinian roots.

 Personal life

 He was involved in a hit-and-run incident in 2018, and was pursued and shot at by robbers in 2021.
+In 2025, Terrence married Mikalah Styles at The Atlantis Hotel in Dubai.